 Common Company Situations & NDAs

-3 Questions to Ask Yourself to Discover Whether You Need an NDA
+3 Questions to Ask Yourself to Discover if You Need an NDA

-If you aren’t sure if your business needs an NDA, ask yourself the following yes or no questions:
+If you aren’t sure whether your business needs an NDA, ask yourself the following yes or no questions:

 - Would an employee telling our competitor about our inner business workings hurt our business in a non-repairable way?

-- Would our vendor or business partner telling another company in our industry our arrangement with them damage our ability to negotiate or do business?
+- Would our vendor or business partner telling another company in our industry our arrangement with them hurt our business in a non-repairable way?

 - Would I want the grounds to fire an employee if I found out they were giving away our sales secrets or posting our restaurant recipes online?